SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/selenium_manager.en.md

 The browser automatically managed by Selenium Manager are:

 - Chrome.
 Based on [Chrome for Testing (CfT)](https://googlechromelabs.github.io/chrome-for-testing/), as of Selenium 4.11.0.
 - Firefox.
-Currently in development.
+Based on [public Firefox releases](https://ftp.mozilla.org/pub/firefox/releases/), as of Selenium 4.12.0.
 - Edge.
-Planned for upcoming releases.
+Planned for Selenium 4.13.0.

 Let's consider again the typical example of driving Chrome with Selenium.
 And this time, suppose Chrome is not installed on the local machine when [starting a new session](https://www.selenium.dev/documentation/webdriver/getting_started/first_script/#1-start-the-session)).
 In that case, the current stable CfT release will be discovered, downloaded, and cached (in `~/.cache/selenium/chrome`) by Selenium Manager.